 - Pain or burning sensation when urinating (dysuria)

-Difficulty urinating, such as dribbling or hesitant urination
+- Difficulty urinating, such as dribbling or hesitant urination

-Frequent urination, particularly at night (nocturia)
+- Frequent urination, particularly at night (nocturia)

-Urgent need to urinate
+- Urgent need to urinate

-Blood in the urine
+- Blood in the urine

 - Pain in the abdomen, groin or lower back

 - Pain in the area between the scrotum and rectum (perineum)

 - Pain or discomfort of the penis or testicles

 - Fever, chills, muscle aches and other flu-like symptoms (with acute bacterial prostatitis)

 When to see a doctor